Weird is Good

 Unfortunately, many of our peers are jumping – into a pit of debt.
-The average American carried over $6,000 of credit card debt at the end of 2019, and according to CNBC, 51% of people with credit card debt have increased their balances since March 2020.
-Auto and student loans are up too, and Experian reports that mortgage debt has seen record growth.
+The average American family added 14% more credit card debt in 2022, according to moneygeek.com, and auto and personal loan balances are up too.
+Experian reports that mortgage debt has seen record growth.

-A 2017 Pew Research study found that 54% of Americans spend more than they earn every month.
-While the personal savings rate increased in 2020 as people were forced to stay at home, a surge in spending is expected once people are vaccinated and COVID-related restrictions are lifted.
+A 2017 Pew Research study found that 54% of Americans spent more than they earned every month.
+While the personal savings rate increased in 2020 as people were forced to stay at home, a surge in spending and debt began again once COVID-related restrictions were lifted.

 These aren't the people you want to follow.